 The Pequest facility includes a Natural Resource Education Center for environmental education as well as the only state-owned and operated trout hatchery.
 Pequest began operations when trout production was transferred from the Charles O. Hayford Hatchery in Hackettstown in 1981.
 Pequest produces up to 700,000 trout annually for stocking in the public waters of New Jersey.

 Pequest is open for visitation Monday through Friday, from November 1 through April 1, from 10:00 a.m. - 4:00 p.m.
-Pequest is also open weekends April 1 - October 31.
+Pequest is open weekends for special events or programs only.
 The best time to see the hatchery is from October through May when all areas of the facility are in operation.
 From May through September, the nursery building is not in use.

 Pequest strives to teach visitors about a variety of natural resource topics - from fishing to forestry - in the hopes that visitors will develop the behaviors and skills necessary to become stewards of wildlife and natural resources.
 Educational programs can be scheduled year round for groups of all ages.
 Besides scheduled group programs, Pequest teaches about trout and wildlife conservation at its annual Open House and other public events and programs throughout the summer for families, boys and girl scouts.